Curated Insights: The Immediate Possibilities of BIG Data

 Whenever someone talks about the “future of learning” nowadays, the same topics inevitably come up: augmented reality, virtual reality, machine learning, artificial intelligence, and data.
 But, while they’re discussed in future tense, several of these “trendy topics” aren’t exactly new.
 For example, I managed a virtual reality attraction at Walt Disney World 10 years ago.
 And Netflix demonstrated the power of data 3 years ago when they constructed the hit show House of Cards based on viewer habits and preferences rather than relying on human creativity alone.
 So, while several of these “futuristic” topics aren’t necessarily brand new, we are just now starting to realize their potential applications, including within the workplace.
 This is especially true of data … I’m sorry … BIG data!

-At Axonify, we’ve been partnering with global enterprises to leverage data to drive learning, capability and business results for quite some time.
+At Axonify, we’ve been partnering our elearning software solutions with global enterprises to leverage big data insights and drive learning, capability and business results for quite some time.
 For example, our Behaviors capability is helping Walmart collect almost 1 million real-world observations every month, which are then used to target refresher training for employees who have an identified performance gap.
 We are also using machine learning and adaptive technology to improve our partners’ content and support strategies and firmly establish connections between knowledge and business results.
 We’ll be sharing plenty of continued insights on these efforts in the near future.

 To that end, this month’s curated insights dig into the current potential for BIG data.